How to Use Android Nearby Share on Windows 11

 Do both devices need to be on the same Wi-Fi network?

 While Quick Share uses Bluetooth for discovery, it uses Wi-Fi Direct for the actual file transfer.
-Being on the same Wi-Fi network often improves discovery speed and stability, but it is not strictly required as the app creates a peer-to-peer wireless connection between the two devices automatically.
+Being on the same Wi-Fi network often improves discovery speed and stability, but it is not strictly required as the app creates a peer-to-peer connection (meaning devices connect directly to each other) automatically.

 Was this guide helpful?